aqaPayam/NakhBot/docs/domain/05-statuses-and-enums.md

 * none
 * matched
 * unmatched
+* blocked

 Notes:

 * UserPairState is a symmetric pair-level summary.
 * It must not store directional actions.
 * Directional actions must be read from their source records.
+* `blocked` is internal/safety-only.
+* It is not exposed as a user-facing action or visible status.

 ## 2. Nakh, Match, Chat, Payment, and Feature Unlock Enums